Why LearnLux

 Concentration goes down.
 Employees describe re-reading the same email, missing deadlines they would normally hit, and losing track of meetings on days when a money issue is unresolved.

 Engagement slips.
-Employees experiencing chronic financial stress are less likely to participate in optional development, volunteer for stretch projects, or feel positively connected to their employer.
+Employees experiencing chronic financial stress are less likely to participate in optional professional development, volunteer for stretch projects, or feel positively connected to their employer.

 How does workplace financial stress affect employers?